jesseDijkman1/meesterproef-1819/article-1.md

 #### Author: Jesse Dijkman

 Did you know that you don't need JavaScript when you have CSS?
-Ofcourse this isn't serious but there are some use cases where this is true.
+Ofcourse this isn't serious but there are some use cases where this is actually true.
 You probably thought CSS was just for styling, but it can also be used for some functionalities.
 Two examples where CSS can be used instead of JavaScript are:

 - Dark/Light mode switch
-- Dropdown menus
+- Clickable carousel

 These are just two examples, I could imagine a lot more use cases where CSS hacks can make JavaScript obsolete.

 Ok, now let's get into the how of it all.
-First of all, most hacks (that I'm going to show atleast) are achieved use two very cool selectors:
+First of all, most hacks (that I'm going to show atleast) are achieved using one of two very cool selectors:

 - `+` **Adjacent sibling combinator**
 - `~` **General sibling combinator**